adamzaninovich/day_tweeter/README.md

 ### First Iteration

+* tweets can be published manually
+* tweets can be disabled and they will be skipped
 * user can set start and stop times
 * tweets will be spread out between start and stop times
 * system will submit tweets to twitter